sithmel/batch-iterable/README.md

 # batch-iterable

-`batch-iterable` is a JavaScript library designed to provide utility functions for working with async iterables of iterables.
+`batch-iterable` is a JavaScript library designed to provide utility functions for working with "async iterables of iterables".
 It offers a collection of methods to manipulate, transform, and process data in batch or stream-like workflows.
 This library is particularly useful for handling large datasets or streams of data efficiently.

 ## Why
 This library is designed to support the transformation of data that are progressively parsed from a stream.
 The stream, because of its asynchronous nature can be abstracted as AsyncIterable.
 The parsing produces instead a synchronous iterable and it would be very inefficient to use AsyncIterable for it.
-This necessity arised while implementing my own JSON parsing library JSONaut.
+This necessity arose while implementing my own JSON parsing library JSONaut (formerly called json-key-value).

 ## Features